cfrancia/spectral/README.md

 ## Overview

-Spectral allows you to write your assertions in a fluent manner by seperating out what you are testing with, what you are testing against and how you are asserting.
+Speculoos allows you to write your assertions in a fluent manner by seperating out what you are testing with, what you are testing against and how you are asserting.

 ### Simple asserts